This is my present to you ~ an Audiophile Christmas Special

 I have always wondered what exactly (applied material, technology, sophisticated weaves, diaelectics, everything together?)
 Affects the final price of audio cables.
 The price range of available cables on the market is enormous.

-You can buy, for example, good interconnects for just over a dozen zlotys (I am thinking here mainly of those made of professional cables such as Klotz, Van Damme, Sommer Cable, etc.) but there are also such expensive giant money (Siltech Royal Signature Emperor Double Crown – 190,000 PLN, Nordost Odin Supreme – PLN 109 500, or Kimber Kables KS 6068 – PLN 98,500).
+You can buy, for example, good interconnects for just over a dozen zlotys (I am thinking here mainly of professional cables such as Klotz, Van Damme, Sommer Cable, etc.) but there are also such expensive (Siltech Royal Signature Emperor Double Crown – 190,000 PLN, Nordost Odin Supreme – PLN 109 500, or Kimber Kables KS 6068 – PLN 98,500).

 Are the most expensive really 1,000 times better than the cheapest ones?
 Do they sound so much better?
 And finally – does the price of these tops really reflect their quality?
 There is no simple answer here.
 And I used to follow common sense on my way and I choose cables with optimal quality / price correlation.